tulane-vis-2021/datavis_final_project/README.md

  power_traces.csv
  s_03763302.jpg

  The three .csv files contain information from SHARAD track s_03763302.
 The .jpg is a radargram of this track, for visual reference.
+The paths to these files may need to change depending on where you store them.

  The python script: datavis_project.py